-PYTHIA is not a particularly demanding package by modern standards, but some basic facilities such as Emacs (or an equivalent editor), gcc (g++), make, and tar must be available on your system.
-Below, we give some very basic instructions for standard installations on Linux, Mac OS X, and Windows platforms, respectively.
+PYTHIA is not a particularly demanding package by modern standards, but it requires you to have a C++ compiler, able to accept C++11 code.
+You also need to use the make and tar command tools, and have access to a text editor, such as Emacs.
+Below, we give some very basic instructions for standard installations on Linux, macOS, and Windows platforms, respectively.